awonak/EuroPiGo/README.md

 }
 ```

-Now you can build your project using `Ctrl + Shift + B` or search for the command:
+Now you can build and flash your project using `Ctrl + Shift + B` or search for the command:

 ```shell
 Ctrl + Shift + P > Tasks: Run Build Task